George Jones (Canadian admiral): Second World War

 As Captain (D) of the Canadian Flotilla, Jones had control over the East Coast destroyer force during the opening months of the Second World War, commanding the destroyer HMCS Assiniboine.
 On 7 June 1940, he was made a commodore and made the commanding officer of Halifax Force from 1940.
 Jones transferred his flag ashore to HMCS Stadacona and was made Commanding Officer Atlantic Coast.
 This was the senior Canadian position on the East Coast.
 It was during this period that he earned the nickname "Jetty Jones", which came about during his stints in command of Ottawa and Assiniboine.
 The nickname was based on the idea that Jones' vessels remained in harbour more than other ships in the fleet.
 This was not the reality as Jones took his fair share of sailings, but did represent his growing unpopularity among the personnel of the Royal Canadian Navy.
 On 1 December 1941, Jones was made a rear admiral and continued to hold the Atlantic Coast command.
 Murray's appointment to rear admiral came a day later, maintaining Jones' seniority over Murray.
 In March 1942, Jones had a heart attack, making the only witness to the even swear secrecy so that Jones could continue his naval career.

 Nelles liked Jones' ability to do staff work and got the permission from the Defence Minister, Angus L. MacDonald to bring him to Ottawa.
 Jones joined HMCS Bytown in Ottawa at the Naval Service Headquarters as Vice Chief of the Naval Staff beginning on 9 October 1942 and as a member of the Naval Board.
 A hard worker, Jones began a campaign to undermine Nelles and eventually take over command of the Royal Canadian Navy.
 Jones was caught by Nelles discussing naval training issues with the defence minister behind his back.
 Jones formed a small group of officers at headquarters that called themselves "Jones men".
 One of them, Horatio Nelson Lay was the nephew of the Prime Minister, William Lyon Mackenzie King, and set about undermining the prime minister's confidence in Nelles.
 Facing both internal dissent and external pressure, MacDonald reassigned Nelles to oversee the Canadian naval component of the upcoming invasion of Europe.
 In 1943 and became Chief of the Naval Staff.
 Jones was caught off guard by the announcement of his promotion.
+He was appointed a Companion of the Order of the Bath in May 1943.